fintech-market/capistrano-sidekiq/README.md

 ```
 See `capistrano/sidekiq/helpers.rb` for other undocumented configuration settings.

+### Systemd with multiple processes

+When you are upgrading from `1` process to multiple processes or decreasing processes count,
+then you have run `sidekiq:uninstall` before changes, and when changes are done run `sidekiq:install` and `sidekiq:start`.

+When current processes count is at least `2` and you are increasing the count, then `sidekiq:uninstall` is not needed.

 ## Bundler

 If you'd like to prepend `bundle exec` to your sidekiq and sidekiqctl calls, modify the SSHKit command maps